dogweather/forkful/content/en/c/files-and-io/checking-if-a-directory-exists.md

 weight: 20
 ---

-## What & Why?

-Checking whether a directory exists in C involves querying the file system to verify if a specific path leads to a directory.
-Programmers often perform this operation to ensure file operations (such as reading from or writing to files) are directed towards valid paths, preventing errors and enhancing software reliability.

 ## How to:
 In C, the existence of a directory can be checked using the `stat` function, which retrieves information about the file or directory at a specified path.
 The `S_ISDIR` macro from `sys/stat.h` is then used to evaluate if the retrieved information corresponds to a directory.

 Here is how you can use `stat` and `S_ISDIR` to check if a directory exists: